frroberts-csc/lumi-userguide/docs/firststeps/getstarted.md

 Using your browser, you access this invitation link several times for several registration steps (accepting invitation, creating MyAccessId account, accepting terms and conditions and privacy) until your personal identity builds up required properties, at which point CSC.FI creates a corresponding project and your new LUMI username and sends you email notifying you.
 Within about an hour or two after receiving this email, you should be able to SSH in into a LUMI login node.
 See section "How to log in" below.

 Please note that you will not be asked for or provided with LUMI account password.
 LUMI access does not use password authenticaion.
-It uses authentication via SSH keys only.
+It uses authentication via SSH *public* key only.
+Its corresponding *private* key should be protected by a passphrase (explained below) which you and only you should know, as it becomes the gateway to your LUMI access authorization.

 As you create MyAccessId account, you are required to upload your SSH public key.
 If you are unsure what it is or how it works, see the "Setting up SSH key pair" section below.

 ### Summary of identity registration steps: